MyArtGallery

 What should I know about contemporary Aboriginal art in Brisbane galleries? +

-Contemporary Aboriginal art is a major and innovative sector of Australian art, not a historical or ethnographic category.
-Artists use traditional mediums (dot painting, textiles, carving) but address contemporary themes—politics, identity, technology, environmental issues.
-Aboriginal Art Co Gallery in West End is essential visiting for understanding this practice.
-Work here is genuinely contemporary and as innovative as any other Australian contemporary art.
-This sector deserves serious attention; many collectors overlook it, which means there's often excellent work available and genuine discovery possible.
-Prices range from emerging through established, so work is accessible across budgets.
+Contemporary Aboriginal art is a major and innovative sector of Australian art, not something stuck in history or museum cases.
+Artists work with traditional materials like dot painting, textiles and carving, but they're tackling contemporary art: politics, identity, technology, environmental issues.
+Aboriginal Art Co Gallery in West End is worth a visit if you want to get what's actually happening in this space.
+The work here is genuinely contemporary and just as innovative as anything else in Australian contemporary art.
+The sector doesn't get the attention it deserves.
+A lot of collectors miss it, which means there's often really good work around and genuine discovery on offer.
+You'll find prices across the board, from emerging artists through to established ones, so there's something for different budgets.

 Brisbane Art Galleries with Contemporary Art: Your Guide to the City's Vibrant Visual Culture